 The Winterfell 401(k) failed the top-heavy test because more than 60% of the plan assets belonged to the key employee.
 The plan will be considered top-heavy for the next plan year (and current year, if it’s the plan’s first year in existence), and certain employer contributions will need to be made — up to 3% of non-key employees’ compensation for each year the plan is top-heavy.

+The 3% contribution can be offset by other employer contributions (but not deferrals).
 If Winterfell’s match equals 3% of compensation paid for each employee at the end of each year, no further contributions will need to be made to correct a top-heavy failure for that year.

 There’s another way to stay compliant!